Clumps in High-Redshift Galaxies: Mass Scaling and Radial Trends from JADES: Clump Detection Completeness

 Finally, Figure~\ref{fig:completeness} (d) presents a 2D completeness map as a function of clump flux and size.
 As expected, bright and compact clumps are recovered most efficiently, while faint or extended clumps are less likely to be detected.
 The majority of clumps in our sample fall in the high-completeness regime.

 Overall, these tests confirm that our detection method is robust across a wide range of clump and host properties.
-However, completeness declines for small, faint clumps in central regions, which may contribute to, but does not fully explain-the observed central ``deadzone'' in clump age (Section~\ref{sec:radial}).
+However, completeness declines for small, faint clumps in central regions, which may contribute to, but may not fully explain the observed central ``deadzone'' in clump age (Section~\ref{sec:radial}).
 All key trends in the main analysis were tested across a range of detection thresholds and remain consistent within the completeness limits (Section~\ref{sec:method}).

+Because the clump mass function in Section \ref{sec:mass_function} is fit above $\log(M_\star/M_\odot)=8.2$, we examined whether residual incompleteness could bias the inferred slope.
+Although stellar mass was not directly assigned in the injection simulations, we estimated the effective detection probability of real clumps by combining their observed fluxes with the flux-dependent recovery fractions shown in Figure~\ref{fig:completeness}(d).
+For clumps with $\log(M_\star/M_\odot)\geq 8.2$, the mean detection probability is approximately $C_{\rm det}\sim0.6$--0.7 across redshift bins ($z\sim2.5$--5.5), with no strong systematic redshift dependence where statistics are robust.

+To test the stability of the inferred slope, we recomputed the mass function (i) restricting to $3<z<4$, where completeness is high, and (ii) adopting progressively higher mass thresholds of $\log(M_\star/M_\odot)=8.3$ and 8.4.
+The resulting slopes ($\alpha=-1.52$, $-1.54$, and $-1.47$, respectively) are consistent within uncertainties with our fiducial value of $\alpha=-1.50$.
+These tests indicate that residual incompleteness primarily affects the normalization of the mass function rather than its differential slope, and does not drive our physical interpretation of the clump mass function.